usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Facilitator Guide Module 1.md

   **Provide talking points or examples to support these points.**

 ### 16. Discussion: How can we encourage modular or hybrid cloud strategies without overcomplicating procurement?
-What role should vendors play in helping agencies architect for resilience? {#discussion:-how-can-we-encourage-modular-or-hybrid-cloud-strategies-without-overcomplicating-procurement?-what-role-should-vendors-play-in-helping-agencies-architect-for-resilience?}
+What role should vendors play in helping agencies architect for resilience?

 Total time allocation: 5–10 min